 DOJ-DEA HELL BENT ON GETTING AROUND RUAN

 “Jessica Fujimaki suffered from a rare disorder called arachnoiditis.
-A common cause of this very painful and irreversible health issues is a error or “sloppy technique” of a practitioner doing a ESI procedure ( Epidural Spinal Injection).
+A common cause of this very painful and irreversible health issue is an error or “sloppy technique” of a practitioner doing an ESI procedure ( Epidural Spinal Injection).
 Anything that is injected into the spinal fluid must not only be sterile but must be preservative-free and only a SOLUTION – NOT A SUSPENSION.
 ESI involves injecting a corticosteroid in the EPIDURAL SPACE – NOT IN THE SPINAL FLUID.

 Jessica Fujimaki, 42, died in December, shortly after the DEA shut down her pain doctor.
 Image via GoFundMe campaign.